-We now face a problem that undermines the quality of that information, the 20th century News Media has monopolized narrative distribution.
-Yet with democratized publishing, there’s been an eruption of first hand experience, accounts, and perspectives from individuals who were unable to publish pre-internet.
-We will fail to realize the full potential of this power until we democratize distribution too.
+We now face a problem that undermines the quality of that information, the 20th century News Media monopolized narrative distribution.

-A narrative is an amorphous, weighted idea that permeates into our perception of the world.
+A narrative is an amorphous, weighted idea that permeates our perception of the world.
 An example of a narrative is ‘a storm is brewing for X industry’ or ‘the invasion of Y country is inevitable’.
-Sub-narratives, derivative of the main narrative, exist as well.
+Sub-narratives exist as well.
 The defining feature of narratives is that they lack data.
-Usually they’re over indexed on one data point and ignore the nuance, history, and context that the entire data set surrounding the issue provides.
+Usually they’re over indexed on one data point and ignore nuance, history, and context.
 They rely on emotion, which makes them very powerful.

-Content is any information, specifically news information.
+We also need to define ‘content’, which is any information.
 It’s a single article, a news video, or a tweet.
 Content is what goes into the spreadsheet at the end of the day and keeps the lights on.
 It carries narratives but is not the same.

 When people talk about news distribution they’re typically talking about content.
 Facebook and Google replaced the newspaper delivery trucks and revealed to the world all of the value in the newspaper business was in distributing the content.
-Now we’re told that they have a monopoly as they capture all the advertising value.
+We’re told they have a monopoly as they capture all the advertising value.

 This is the great irony.
-Yes, it is true Tech has a stronghold on content distribution, but this narrative exists because the News Media still has a monopoly on narrative distribution.
-This is why you can’t change the news with a publication, the narrative distribution is controlled by the incumbents.
+Yes, it is true Tech has a stronghold on content distribution and advertising revenue, but this narrative only exists because the incumbent News Media still has a monopoly on narrative.
+If Tech monopolized narrative too, surely the prevailing narrative wouldn’t be that they’re evil.

 So yes, outlets need cash - but a focus on the macroeconomics here misses the forest for the trees.
 Google is over 20 years old and Facebook already has its driver’s license.
 Despite the narrative, the economics are actually now back in balance.
 News just has a smaller piece of the pie.